S-PScripts/incognito-v128/README.md

 19. Click Accept Cookies on Google's search page and you have successfully completed this exploit.

 ## Method B:

-wip

 1. Go to Settings.
 2. Click Wifi in the Network section.
 3. Click your wifi.
 4. Click Network.
 5. Set Name servers to Custom name servers.
-6. Set the first box to 150.136.163.0.
+6. Set the boxes to 150.136.163.0.
-7. A sign in pop up should appear from your wifi.
+7. A sign-in pop-up should appear from your wifi.
 Click Sign in.
-8. Click webview button.
+8. Wait until the white screen goes.
+This may take a minute.
+A black background with red borders and yellow button should show.
+9. Click the blue "Webview link for tests" text.
-9. Set Name servers back to what it was before.
-You will also need to disconnect and reconnect to your wifi.
+10. Set Name servers back to what it was before.
+You may also need to disconnect and reconnect to your wifi.
+11. Wait until Google shows up.
+This may take a minute.
-10. You have successfully completed this exploit.
+12. You have successfully completed this exploit.

+# Incognito Normal Tab

+WIP